ainureg/2048/README.md

 # 2048

-trying to apply some ideas
+trying to implenemt some ideas